Learn more about our Advertising Disclosure

 • Lansing is considered to be safer than Cleveland with a safety index of 51.34 vs Cleveland’s 36.59.

-Other things to consider for your Cleveland vs. Lansing move
+Other things to consider for your Cleveland to Lansing move

 • State licensing: The agency regulating local and intrastate household goods movers in Michigan is the Michigan Public Service Commission (MPSC).
 State regulation and oversight activities include commercial vehicle registration and safety compliance, review of published tariff rates, licensing, and consumer protection efforts.
-Ensure the company you choose is licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

 Where to live in Lansing